autopawn/dc2/README.md

 ```
 [n] [m]
 ```
 The next `n` lines consist on the opening cost and capacity each facility.
-NOTE: as this solver is meant for uncapacitated location problems, capacities are expected to be left at 0.
+NOTE: as this solver is meant for uncapacitated location problems, capacities are expected to be left as 0.
 ```
 [capacity] [f_i]
 ```
 The next `2m` lines, `2` for each client, contain:
-* The demand (weight) of the client (if marked as 0, is set to 1).
+* The demand (weight) of the client (it's ignored).
 * The cost of allocating all that demand (i.e. distance*weight) on each of the facilitites .
 ```
 [w_j]